-This brussels sprouts with bacon breakfast hash is an easy, healthy recipe that’s low carb, Paleo, Keto, and Whole30.
-Shredded brussels sprouts are sauteed in a skillet with crispy bacon, and eggs are oven baked at the end for a simple breakfast that you can make in just 20 minutes!
+This Brussels sprouts hash with bacon is an easy, healthy breakfast recipe that’s low carb, Paleo, Keto, and Whole30.
+The baked runny eggs on top of salty bacon and crunchy shredded sprouts is a delicious healthy big breakfast you can make in just 20 minutes!

-It’s a healthy breakfast skillet with real food that will keep you satisfied until your next meal.
+It’s a healthy breakfast skillet filled with Brussels sprouts, garlic, and onions with real food that will keep you satisfied until your next meal.

 With just a few ingredients you can have breakfast made in 20 minutes!

 Brussels sprouts: Look for Brussels sprouts that have bright green heads with leaves that are tightly packed.
 Stay away from yellow leaves, or black spots.

 Large eggs: Choose organic, pasture-raised eggs for the best quality.

 Garlic: Everything is better with a little garlic.
 If you don’t have fresh, garlic powder works, too.